Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Introduction

 The COVID-19 pandemic underscored the significance of timely and widespread vaccine deployment, particularly when highly effective vaccines are shown to prevent infections and hospitalizations to achieve herd immunity against novel pathogens~\citep{macintyre2022modelling}.
 However, the operational challenges associated with rapidly developed vaccines, such as those created and approved for COVID-19, necessitate careful consideration to ensure efficient, effective, and equitable deployment~\citep{huang2012models}.
 Primarily, vaccine availability is typically limited, especially in the early stages of production, requiring prioritized allocation of scarce doses among various subgroups and geographical regions.
 Additionally, the diverse range of vaccines developed by different manufacturers offer varying levels and types of immunity against different pathogen strains.
 These vaccines also present different storage requirements (shelf life, doses per vial, cold storage, etc.) and dosing protocols (single or multiple shots), thereby complicating transportation, allocation, and distribution logistics.
 From a global perspective, addressing these challenges requires tailored solutions in different regions due to factors such as varying vaccine availability, healthcare infrastructure, socioeconomic pressures, education levels, and risk perceptions among citizens.
 Moreover, different countries may prioritize subpopulations and employ conflicting economic measures, leading to the adoption of diverse vaccine deployment and delivery strategies~\citep{saadi2021models}.

-In response to the addressing operational challenges during the COVID-19 pandemic, the Operations Research community has generated a significant body of research comprising modeling and optimization studies, introducing novel dimensions and capabilities to address operational problems in this domain.
+In response to the various operational challenges encountered during the COVID-19 pandemic, the Operations Research/Management Science community has generated a significant body of research comprising modeling and optimization studies, introducing novel dimensions and capabilities to address operational problems in this domain.
 Some of these optimization models incorporate dynamic considerations of disease transmission and infection stages, enabling accurate estimation of population-level vaccination requirements.
 This literature review focuses on optimization modeling for pandemic vaccine deployment, offering a comprehensive overview of these papers and the current state-of-the-art in this field.
 The primary objectives of this review are to (i) advocate for the adoption of such models in decision-making processes by public health officials in future pandemics and (ii) identify research gaps that hinder ongoing pandemic preparedness efforts undertaken by our nation and various global agencies.

-Our search methodology involved identifying relevant articles published or available online between 2020 and 2023, employing various combinations of keywords listed in the first, second, and third columns of Table~\ref{table:keywords}.
-Through this approach, we identified a total of 98 articles that met the inclusion criteria.
+Our search methodology involved identifying relevant articles published or made available online between the years 2020 and 2023, employing various combinations of keywords listed in the first, second, and third columns of Table~\ref{table:keywords}.
+Through this approach, we identified a total of 109 articles that met the inclusion criteria.
 Additionally, to ensure comprehensive coverage of pertinent topics, we incorporated a selection of highly cited articles published between 2011 and 2019, as they offered valuable insights into issues of interest such as equitable vaccine allocation, vial size, and the vaccine supply chain.
+Figure \ref{fig:PRISMA} in the Appendix outlines the paper selection and classification process as a flow chart.